wso2/docs-ei/en/micro-integrator/docs/references/connectors/file-connector/file-connector-example.md

 ## What you'll build

-This example describes how to use the File Connector to write messages to local files and read the files.
+This example describes how to use the File Connector to write messages to local files and then read the files.
 Similarly, the same example can be configured to communicate with a remote file system (i.e FTP server) easily.
 The example also uses some other mediators coming with WSO2 EI to manipulate messages.

 <!--
 Following diagram shows the overall solution.